Expertium/expertium.github.io/Benchmark.md

 It's interesting that the AUC of HLR is 0.631, much higher than 0.54, which is what Duolingo reported in their paper.
 Granted, 0.631 is not that impressive either.
 In fact, all spaced repetition algorithms have rather unimpressive AUC. <br />
 Unsurprisingly, AVG has an AUC close to 0.5.
 Since it always outputs a constant, it cannot differentiate between forgotten and recalled cards. <br />
 It is somewhat surprising that NN-17 has a relatively low AUC, given that it combines the best of both worlds​  -  ​a model of human memory supplemented with a neural network.
 Granted, the goal was not to create the perfect algorithm; rather, the goal was to emulate SM-17. <br />
 Jarrett's implementation of Transformer doesn't perform well according to all 3 metrics, so if any neural network experts think, "I bet I can do better!" they are welcome.
-I think it's probably because each algorithm is only trained for 5 epochs, which is more than enough for FSRS and other simple algorithms, but not enough for complex algorithms.

 Let's address GRU-P (doesn't matter whether we are talking about the -short version or not).
 As you can see, it outperforms all other algorithms by all three metrics.
 So you're probably wondering "If predicting R directly is better than predicting an intermediate value first, why not do that?".
 Here's what happens when you let an algorithm predict R directly.